Where to Find Basic Essentials When the Shelves are Empty

 Consider this challenge the perfect opportunity to try out more meatless meals, built around eggs, cheese and other non-meat protein.

 Home Chef meal kits with contactless delivery right to your front door are looking better than ever, starting at $6.95 per meal—with no delivery fees or gratuities.
 You can still use this link to get $35 off your first order, and that looks like free food to me!
 Seriously, that is a great deal for excellent quality fresh food that is super easy to prepare.

-Home Chef continues to be the cheapest and most family-friendly meal kit service out there—available for delivery in 95% of the US.
+Home Chef continues to be the most economical and family-friendly complete meal kit service out there (others claim to be cheaper, but when you consider how many ingredients you may have to come up with to supplement what comes in their kits/boxes, it’s not only frustrating and time-consuming, you may end up spending way more than you bargained for)—available for delivery in 95% of the US.
 And of course, you can cancel at any time.
 Might be time to give Home Chef a try.

 Webstaurant is another online resource for flour.
 Just know you’ll be dealing with professional baker quantities in 25-pound or even 50-pound bags.
 An easy solution there is for family and friends to go in together on those large quantities.

 Another option for flour is to call a local bakery.
 One reader reports that she called a local bakery in her city to inquire if they might be willing to sell flour.
 The answer was a resounding Yes!
 She picked up 25 pounds for just $18 and got to support a local business at the same time.
 It just might be worth your time to make a call.